IanEdington/learn/data-and-algorithms/coursework.md

 - represent a graph in adjacency lists
 - understand the execution process of the depth-first-search and bread-first-search algorithms for traversing a graph
 - analyze the performance of the depth-first-search and bread-first-search algorithms for traversing a graph
-- implement those search algorithms for traversing a graph in pseudo-code or other programming languages, such as Java, C, or C++, etc
+- implement those search algorithms for traversing a graph in pseudo-code or other programming languages, such as Java, C, or C++, etc.

 #### Matrix Graphs
 TODO: Implement